nexageapps/valantine_web_app/README.md

 Input Form → Preview → Countdown → Reveal → Question → Share
 ```

-## 💡 Tips
+## Tips

 - Leave the message blank for a surprise default message
-- The "No" button is intentionally evasive - it's part of the fun!
+- The "No" button is intentionally evasive - it's part of the fun
 - Links work in incognito/private mode for testing
 - Custom messages support emojis and special characters

-## 🐛 Known Issues
+## Known Issues

-None currently!
+None currently.
 Report issues if you find any.

-## 📄 License
+## License

-Free to use for personal Valentine's Day messages! 💕
+Free to use for personal Valentine's Day messages.

-## 🙏 Credits
+## Credits

-Created with love for Valentine's Day 2026 💘
+Created with love for Valentine's Day 2026

----

-**Made with ❤️ for spreading love and joy!**